 Way forward/FFS:

-FFS: Study the relevancy of adding min peak EIRP requirements in addition with spherical coverage requirements for BC Inactive (for each of the cases: Msg1/MsgA/RA-SDT/CG-SDT)

-FFS: values for the requirements (EIRP, X%, etc)

-FFS: Discuss whether BC requirements values will be the same for RA-SDT, CG-SDT and initial access (Msg1, MsgA, Msg 3), if yes should all be tested?
+FFS: Discuss whether BC requirements values will be the same for RA-SDT, CG-SDT and initial access, if yes should all be tested?

 FFS: Discuss whether Msg1 and Msg A should have the same requirements?
 If yes, should both be tested?